 Do something completely different from your usual holiday celebrations.
 Take a trip to a new city.
 Go bowling or to the movies.
 Visit an amusement park, museum or art show.
 Putting yourself in a different setting to celebrate will help you feel excited for something new rather than reminiscing about the past.

 2. Always keep a (non-alcoholic) drink in hand

 When you already have a drink in hand, people are less likely to try to give you something else to drink.
 You can still enjoy fun drinks by making your own mocktails or drinking sparkling cider!
 Just because you have given up drinking, it doesn't mean there aren't options for non-alcoholic drinks out there.
-From non-alcoholic wine, smoothies, lemonade to DRY watermelon bubbly for example, there are many choices of drinks that'll help you stay on the right path.
+From non-alcoholic wine to lemonade, there are many choices of drinks that'll help you stay on the right path.

 3. Make plans with your sober friends